Radish microgreens are delicious and so easy to grow at home.

 Why two trays?

-Well, the top one with the holes is the watering tray to allow for drainage.
+Well, the top tray with the holes is the watering tray to allow for drainage.
 We don’t want the soil sitting in wetness, as that can cause all kinds of issues and drown the seeds.

 The tray on the bottom will help catch any water that drains through so our grow rooms aren’t a wet mess.
 This also allows us to bottom water the plants, which can help avoid fungus gnat problems and overwatering.